USDA FoodKeeper – Cold Storage Guidelines

 To check if frozen vegetables in an unopened bag have gone bad, look for any signs of freezer burn like ice crystals or discoloration on the vegetables.
 Additionally, check for any unusual odors coming from the bag, as a foul smell indicates spoilage.
 Lastly, feel the vegetables for any mushy or slimy texture, which can also indicate that they are no longer safe to eat.

 Frozen Vegetables Unopened Bag may be at risk for pathogens such as Listeria monocytogenes due to improper handling or storage.
-To prevent foodborne illness, always ensure the bag remains frozen at the recommended temperature (-18°C or 0°F), avoid thawing and refreezing, and cook thoroughly before consumption.
+To reduce the risk of foodborne illness, always ensure the bag remains frozen at the recommended temperature (-18°C or 0°F), avoid thawing and refreezing, and cook thoroughly before consumption.

 To maintain the freshness of Frozen Vegetables Unopened Bag, store it in the coldest part of the freezer away from the door to prevent temperature fluctuations.
 Utilize airtight containers or resealable bags for extra protection against freezer burn, and label the bags with purchase dates for easy rotation.